 During Guardiola's tenure, he has won two Premier League titles, in 2018 and 2019, earning a total of 198 points across both campaigns, while winning the FA Cup once and League Cup three times, including last season's 2-1 triumph over Aston Villa.

-Manchester City have triumphed in the last three league meetings between the two sides, including a narrow 1-0 victory at King Power Stadium last season, thanks to Gabriel Jesus' late strike.
+Beforehand, meanwhile, Man City had triumphed in the previous three league meetings between the two sides, including a narrow 1-0 victory at King Power Stadium last season, thanks to Gabriel Jesus' late strike.

 The Citizens won last season's Carabao Cup, beating Aston Villa in the final at Wembley.